BTMorton/angular2-grid/README.md

     'borderSize': 15,
     'fixed': false,         //  If the grid item should be cascaded or not.
 If yes, manual movement is required 'draggable': true,      //  If the grid item can be dragged.
 If this or the global setting is set to false, the item cannot be dragged.
-    'resizable': true       //  If the grid item can be resized.
+    'resizable': true,      //  If the grid item can be resized.
 If this or the global setting is set to false, the item cannot be resized.
+    'payload': null,        //  An optional custom payload (string/number/object) to be used to identify the item for serialization
+    'maxCols': 0,           //  The maximum number of columns for a particular item.
+This value will only override the value from the grid (if set) if it is smaller
+    'minCols': 0,           //  The minimum number of columns for a particular item.
+This value will only override the value from the grid if larger
+    'maxRows': 0,           //  The maximum number of rows for a particular item.
+This value will only override the value from the grid (if set) if it is smaller
+    'minRows': 0,           //  The minimum number of rows for a particular item.
+This value will only override the value from the grid if larger
+    'minWidth': 0,          //  The minimum width of a particular item.
+This value will override the value from the grid, as well as the minimum columns if the resulting size is larger
+    'minHeight': 0,         //  The minimum height of a particular item.
+This value will override the value from the grid, as well as the minimum rows if the resulting size is larger
 }
 ```